viktorvishyn369/PhotoLynk/README.md

 ### Local backup (LAN)

 - You run **PhotoSync Server** on your computer.
-- Your phone connects over your home network to `http://<server-ip>:3000`.
+- Your phone connects over your home network to the server (port `3000`).
 - Photos/videos are uploaded to the server and stored on disk under your account folder.

 ### StealthCloud backup